anoirsa/reaktor-pre-assignment/README.md

 * <b>Fetch:</b> axios is much better and faster than fetch and a lot of developers started switching to axios.

 # 7. Challenges and Problems:
 The main challenge and problem is when it came to the testing as unfortunately I don't have much experience when when it comes to testing in React frontend.
 I will soon start taking online courses and tutorials about this.
-However I have made some basic testing files you just run with command ``` npm test ```

 # 8. License and Credits:
 This project has been fully developed Anouar Belila, A junior software developer from Vaasa university of applied sciences.